bonni208/Business_Ethics/Business_Ethics.md

 Recognizing cognitive dissonance and its impact in a business context is essential for effective decision-making, employee satisfaction, and maintaining a positive corporate culture.
 Acknowledging diverse perspectives on how cognitive dissonance is experienced and resolved can lead to more comprehensive strategies for managing it in the workplace.

+How can cognitive dissonance impact decision-making in business?

+[[ ]] It always leads to optimal decision-making
+[[X]] It can cloud judgment and lead to suboptimal decisions [[ ]] It has no impact on decision-making
+[[ ]] It leads to immediate resolution of conflicts

 This lesson has defined ethics and discussed its importance, emphasizing not taking things personally and placing the Imago Dei at the center of our engagement with other human beings.
 We explored how to develop emotional intelligence, foster an environment of empathy and understanding.
 Moreover, we have recognized the significance of separating feedback from identity, allowing us to grow without fear of judgment.
 Finally, we highlighted the critical need to be aware of cognitive dissonance, a powerful tool in aligning our actions with our ethical principles.
 As we reflect on these lessons, let us strive to embody these principles in our daily lives, creating a more compassionate and ethical world for ourselves and those around us.

 ###### ?
 01.02 - 01.05 | Review questions | EQ, seeking understanding, feedback, and cognitive dissonance